feross/cs253.stanford.edu/src/pages/assign0.md

 ### Gradescope

-We'll use [Gradescope](https://gradescope.com) for submissions.
+We use [Gradescope](https://gradescope.com) for submissions.
 Enroll with the code `97BGZB`.

 ### The moment of truth

-When you're ready to submit your work, you'll upload the `src/` folder.
+When you're ready to submit your work, you'll upload the `src/` folder to Gradescope.

-**We'll release instructions for uploading the assignment to Gradescope next week.**

 You should submit early and often!
 There's no downside to repeatedly submitting your assignment.